Working with Events, part 2

 This time, we'll take a look at re-binding event handlers.
 But before we do, I should mention that, as of jQuery version 1.2, event handlers can be cloned along with elements.
 Consider this unordered list:

-We can make a copy of <li class="special"> and insert it after the original, while at the same time retaining any event handlers that were attached within the original.
-The plain .clone() method doesn't work that way; instead, it just copies the element:
+and insert it after the original, while at the same time retaining any event handlers that were attached within the original.
+The plain .clone()

 - plain